-- (a) Subscriptions of members shall be determined, or revised, by a General Meeting after consideration of any recommendation of the NEC or the Officers.
-Until subscription rates are revised the existing rates shall remain in effect. - (b) Subscriptions of full and professional associate members shall fall due on the last day of each calendar month and shall be paid in accordance with rules laid down by the NEC.
+(a) Subscriptions of members shall be determined, or revised, by a General Meeting after consideration of any recommendation of the NEC or the Officers.
+Until subscription rates are revised the existing rates shall remain in effect.

+(b) Subscriptions of full and professional associate members shall fall due on the last day of each calendar month and shall be paid in accordance with rules laid down by the NEC.
 In other cases the arrangement for payment shall be subject to the General Secretary's agreement.
 Membership will lapse if at any time a member is more than three months in arrears.
-Lapsed members will be reinstated when these arrears are paid. - (c) Subscriptions of associate members shall fall due on 1 January and shall be paid annually except by special arrangement with the General Secretary. - (d) The General Secretary shall have power to remit payment of the whole or part of any annual subscription in individual cases. - (e) Full members who are unemployed or on maternity leave shall be exempted from payment of subscriptions.
+Lapsed members will be reinstated when these arrears are paid.

+(c) Subscriptions of associate members shall fall due on the annual anniversary of the start of the Associate Membership and shall be paid annually except on application to the General Secretary whereby a member will be provided with the facility to pay these on a monthly basis.

+(d) The General Secretary shall have power to remit payment of the whole or part of any annual subscription in individual cases.

+(e) Full members who are unemployed or on maternity leave shall be exempted from payment of subscriptions.